mongodb/mongodbatlas-cloudformation-resources/cfn-resources/resource-policy/docs/README.md

 #### Description

-Description of the Atlas resource policy..
+Description of the Atlas resource policy.

 _Required_: No